jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 > If the graph contains a cycle, then no linear ordering is possible.

-As an example that arises when Jafar gets dressed  in the morning.
+As an example that arises when professor gets dressed in the morning.
 The professor  must put on certain garments before others(e.g., socks before shoes).
 Other items may be put on in any order (e.g., socks and pants).

 ![topological-sort-example](./images/topological-sort-example.png)